crowdfavorite-mirrors/wp-contact-form-7-modules/readme.txt

 == Changelog ==

+= 1.3.2 =
+* Hidden Fields: Fixed PHP notice caused by improper adding of script in administration
+* Hidden Fields: Fixed double inputs that were the exact same (<a href="http://wordpress.org/support/topic/render-the-fields-twice">as reported here</a>)

 = 1.3.1 =
 * Fixed: issue in Hidden Fields where the `[hidden-###]` shortcode no longer worked and only `[post_title]` format worked.
     * Added: Hidden fields now support both formats: `[hidden-123]` and `[post_title]` as long as they're in the form itself.